Sunday, June 2, 2019

 Lent 2019: The Spiritual Works of Mercy in Our Time

-In celebration of the Lenten season, I have shared about the 'Acts of Mercy' which Jesus Christ taught us by example during his time as a living son of God on earth.
+In celebration of the Lenten season, I have shared the 'Acts of Mercy' that Jesus Christ taught us by example during his time as a living son of God on earth.

-Corporal Works of Mercy in Our Time is about showing compassion to those suffering physically, emotionally, mentally, and spiritually in these modern times and how we can help them live a dignified life and feel the love, care, and support of fellow brothers in Christ.
+Corporal Works of Mercy in Our Time is about showing compassion to those suffering physically, emotionally, mentally, and spiritually in modern times and how we can help them live dignified lives and feel the love, care, and support of fellow brothers in Christ.

-Corporal Works of Mercy are more on the physiological needs of our brothers and sisters in Christ.
-However, there are other Acts of Mercy that we are called to practice, which as the Spiritual Works of Mercy; to purify our souls and uplift our spirits.
+While the Corporal Works of Mercy focuses on the physiological needs of our brothers and sisters in Christ, they also call us to practice other acts of mercy, the Spiritual Works of Mercy.
+These acts purify our souls and uplift our spirits, leading to profound spiritual growth through service.

 To instruct the ignorant and counsel the doubtful

-Christians are called to reach out to others to draw them closer to Jesus Christ.
-During our younger years, we attended a catechism study in our Parish.
-That was our first step in knowing and practicing the faith passed on to us by our parents and even our great-grandparents as they have learned the Christ before us.
+As Christians, we are called to reach out to others and guide them towards Jesus Christ.
+Our journey often begins with a catechism study in our Parish, a first step in understanding and practicing the faith passed on to us by our parents and ancestors.

 At some point in our lives, we may doubt our faith when a painful event happens.
 Why me, my Lord?
 This conflict in our spirituality may result in a deeper understanding and relationship with God as we sincerely strive to know the mystery of his love and mercy.